 Life Cycle Events

 The Torah commands us to circumcise our newborn sons on the eighth day of their lives.
 This powerful ceremony brings our sons into Judaism’s sacred covenant.
 At the time of the b’rit, the child is given his Hebrew name.
-Cantor Martin can put you in touch with a Mohel (ritual circumciser) or a local physician.
+Our Spiritual Leader, Cantor Deborah Martin, can put you in touch with a Mohel (ritual circumciser) or a local physician.
 She will help the parents understand the ceremony and co-officiate, along with the Mohel or physician.
 The b’rit can take place in your home, the synagogue, or the hospital.

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers upon her a Hebrew name.
 Cantor Martin will help you design this ceremony, which can take place either at home or at the synagogue.
 It can be done as a part of a regular Shabbat service on Friday night or during the week.